sectorrent/rlibbencode/README.md

-BencodeRust
+rlibbencode
 ========

 This is an implementation of Bencode for Rust.
 Bencode is used for DHTs, Torrents, and Google DataServers.
 Its a lightweight fast data serialization.
 [Wikipedia](https://en.wikipedia.org/wiki/Bencode)

-I have also made an implementation of Bencode with [Java](https://github.com/DrBrad/Bencode), [JavaScript](https://github.com/DrBrad/BencodeJS) and [PHP](https://github.com/DrBrad/BencodePHP).
+I have also made an implementation of Bencode with [Java](https://github.com/octorrent/jlibbencode).

 Implemented Types
 -----